mjordan/archivematicaworkshop/README.md

 ### Dashboard

-The Dashboard is Archivematica's user interface.
+As stated earlier, the Dashboard is Archivematica's user interface.
 As mentioned earlier in the workshop, it organizes the user's workflow into the main functional componenents of the OAIS model: Transfer, Ingest, Archival storage, Access, and Administration.
 (A sixth tab, Preservation Planning, provides access to the Format Policy Registry.)
 In this screen snapshot, for example, the user is in the Transfer workflow:

 ![Sample Dashboard](https://dl.dropboxusercontent.com/u/1015702/linked_to/intro_to_archivematica/archivematica_dashboard.png)